-During church services we are unable to guarantee the security of valuables left in pews, but a parishioner will have the role of monitoring the back of the church for any potential threat to people or property.
-They take their communion first; please allow time for them to return to their seats before leaving anything unattended in the rear pews.
+During church services we are unable to guarantee the security of valuables left in pews, but nominated parishioners have the role of monitoring the back of the church for any potential threat to people or property.

-If you are at the site alone, for example during organ practice, ensure that external doors are secure and if practicable have a mobile phone with you in case you need to call for assistance because of illness, accident or personal threat.
+If you are at the site alone, for example during organ practice, cleaning or Sacristy duties, ensure that external doors are secure and if practicable have a mobile phone with you in case you need to call for assistance because of illness, accident or personal threat.

-Fire exits may be bolted or otherwise secured, but must NOT be deadlocked with a key.
+Fire exits may be bolted or otherwise secured, but must not be deadlocked with a key.

-Hygiene at the Eucharist
+Safety at the Eucharist

-It is impossible for a weak virus, such as HIV, to be communicated through the use of a shared chalice at communion, but it is possible for some influenza viruses and hepatitis to be passed on.
-Some people prefer not to use the shared chalice when they have a cold or if they have an immunosuppressive illness.
-It is the clear teaching of the church that the Sacrament is complete by partaking of only one of the elements, the bread or the wine, so it is not necessary to take the wine at all if there is a reason not to do so.
-Alternatively, some people prefer to 'intinct' - to retain the consecrated bread and then dip it in the wine when the chalice is presented.
-Unless this is done very carefully, in a way that avoids touching the wine with the fingers, it can involve a higher risk of cross-infection.
+It is possible for some viruses and hepatitis to be passed on through use of the shared communion cup.
+Some people prefer not to drink from the shared chalice when they have a cold or if they have an immunosuppressive illness.
+It is the teaching of the church that the Sacrament is complete by partaking of only the bread, so it is not necessary to take the wine at all if there is a reason not to do so.

-Clergy and lay administrants at the communion must practise hand hygiene before the communion is administered and use 'purificators' (white cloths) to keep the chalice clean.
+Clergy and lay administrants at the communion practise hand hygiene before the communion is administered and use 'purificators' (white cloths) to keep the chalice clean.